Andrew Carnegie Fellows

 Eligibility

 To be eligible, you must be a U.S. citizen or have permanent U.S. residency status and be nominated.
-Nominators include heads of independent research institutes and societies, university presidents, leaders of some of the nation’s preeminent think tanks, and directors of major university presses, as well as editors of leading newspapers and magazines.
+Nominees must have a Ph.D., hold a terminal degree, or be a high-level professional working outside of academia.
+Nominators include heads of independent research institutes and learned societies, university presidents, leaders of some of the nation’s preeminent think tanks, and directors of major publishers, as well as editors of leading newspapers and magazines.

-The following are eligible for consideration for a fellowship: senior and junior scholars, journalists, and public intellectuals.
+The following are eligible for consideration for a fellowship: senior and junior scholars, authors, journalists, and public intellectuals.
+The foundation welcomes candidates holding a terminal degree other than a PhD.
+The foundation also welcomes candidates with exceptional experience that qualifies them as a senior professional or intellectual.

 Self-nominations will not be accepted.